instantiator/blog-source/blog-site/content/post/flipper-zero-app-tutorial-01.md

 * [Visual Studio Code](https://code.visualstudio.com/) - an editor and IDE from Microsoft
 * [Pinta](https://www.pinta-project.com/) - a Mac clone of [paint.net](https://www.getpaint.net/index.html) (but any graphics tool that allows you to edit 1-bit PNGs will do)

-I can't recommend working with Visual Studio Code highly enough.
-It provides project management features, C syntax awareness and highlighting, and integrates very nicely with `ufbt`.
+The experience working with Visual Studio Code is brilliant.
+It provides project management features, C syntax awareness and highlighting, and `ufbt` provides a nice integration to support build and debug options from the IDE.

 ## Versions and firmwares